 Abstracting is the process of researching the title history of a specific piece of property then organizing and compiling all documents that affect title to that property.
 This condensed history is called an abstract or abstract of title and reflects rights such as surface interests, mortgage interests, leasehold interests, mineral rights, and easement rights.

 Abstracting Products and Services

 Complete "Base" Abstract

-A base abstract contains every document affecting title back to inception.
+A base abstract contains every document affecting title from inception to present.

 An abstract that contains only documents recorded from a specific date range.
 A supplemental can be prepared when here is prior work to commence from; a complete abstract, prior title insurance file or an examining attorney who has previously examined title and has a complete opinion.

-Ownership/Zoning Reports is a compilation of all property owners within 300 feet of the subject property.
-Common reasons to order an ownership/zoning report is for the purpose of rezoning.
+An ownership report is a compilation of all property owners within 300 feet of a subject property.
+These are most commonly used for the purpose of rezoning.

-This is generally performed when the original abstract does not include all the land associated with the transaction.
-Often this involves adding additional land to the existing abstract.
+Recertification is necessary when an original abstract does not include all the land associated with a transaction.
+It typically involves adding additional tracts of land to the existing abstract.

 Final abstracting is an extension of an existing abstract.
 It is common for a final abstract to be produced in order to reflect that all recorded documents have met requirements set forth by an examining attorney.

 An statement of fact used to confirm information regarding an individual, typically relating to a court case.